 If you have been thinking about building a hollow wood SUP and like “All Around” shapes, our “all around” line up of SUP’s is ready to build!
-The Buddha “all around” comes in three sizes: 12’ 5” x 34” x 260 liters of volume, 11’ 5” x 32” x 226 liters of volume and 11’ x 0” x 32” x 216 liters of volume.
+The Buddha “all around” comes in three sizes: 12’ 5” x 34” x 260 liters of volume (up to 280 pounds or 128kg), 11’ 5” x 32” x 226 liters of volume (up to 260 pounds or 120kg) and 11’ x 0” x 32” x 216 liters of volume (up to 210 pound or 95kg).
 These shapes are designed to accommodate a wide range of paddler sizes and skills and can be a great option for building a highly versatile board.

-The dropped deck VLZ 14’ x 23” is a race board for those paddlers wanting the very fasted shape available in strip planked hollow wood construction.
-This is a very cutting edge design with a highly refined bottom shape which will product a fast and stable board for it’s 23” width.
+The recessed deck VLZ 14’ x 23” is a race board for those paddlers wanting the very fasted shape available in strip planked hollow wood construction.
+The 27″ wide is also a very fast touring version of this shape.
+This is a cutting edge design with a highly refined bottom shape which will produce a fast and stable board for it’s 23” width.
 This is a board that is best suited for experienced builders and paddlers and is designed for primarily flatwater paddling.

-We continue to promote the use of paulownia wood for building strip planked SUP’s and other hulls being built using strip planked construction.
-I sometimes feel a bit guilty about voicing the merits of paulownia wood for strip planking in that Clearwood sells paulownia to many of our customers.
+I sometimes feel a bit guilty about voicing the merits of paulownia wood for strip planking since Clearwood Paddleboards sells paulownia lumber and milled strips.
 But the fact is that paulownia wood is simply the very best material available if you want to build a light and strong hull.
 The weight to strength ratio is exceptional as well as its “workability” in the woodshop environment.
 We have found paulownia wood to be an easy to work wood that both cuts and sands cleanly.
 If you would like more information on paulownia tomentosa you can find it here: http://www.wood-database.com/paulownia/

 If you would like a free sample of paulownia wood, please contact us and we’ll get one right out to you.